chosenn511/hamji_assignment/README.md

-# Hamji
+# Recruiting Assignment

-Welcome to Tridge sandbox project!
+Welcome to sandbox project!

-We'd love to collaborate with amazing developers as we drive the development of "Global Sourcing Hub of Food & Agriculture" into the future.

 ## Guidelines
 - Setup project on your local computer